New Strand Shopping Centre

 The New Strand Shopping Centre, known locally simply as The Strand, is the main shopping centre in Bootle, Merseyside, England.
 Opened in 1968, it was part of a larger Bootle redevelopment during this period, which was also complemented by the establishment of the Girobank headquarters in nearby Netherton.
-The site occupied by the shopping centre was formally victorian houses, in streets that were named after American states.
+The site occupied by the shopping centre was formerly Victorian houses, in streets that were named after American states.
 The decision on naming the shopping centre was done so via a public competition, with an 11-year-old school girl submitting the winning entry of "New Strand" in 1965.
 The Strand opened at a cost of £5 million in 1968, in the centenary year of Bootle receiving its municipal charter.

 The centre was extended between 1997 and 1998 and completed in November the same year to provide additional retail outlets, as well as additional car-parking facilities and improved transportation to the centre.
-The Strand centre is widely known for the 1993 abduction of toddler James Bulger, who was taken by two ten-year-old boys and later murdered.
+The Strand centre is widely known for the 1993 abduction of toddler James Bulger, who was taken from the centre by two ten-year-old boys and later murdered.

 In October 2014, it was announced that London-based Ellandi had purchased the shopping centre, yet it was sold to Sefton Council just two and a half years later.
+In 2025, the council approved the first phase of a £20 million regeneration for the shopping centre, to incorporate new community spaces following partial demolition.

 History

 Planning

-Bootle was undergoing a major regeneration during the 1960s, of which the shopping centre was expected to be among the highlights.
-During a council meeting in October 1961, approval was given for the town's development plan and the compulsory purchase of property on Stanley Road.
-The council had previously appointed shopping consultants in 1956 to advise on what would be required, with particular focus on the Strand Road-Stanley Road regionand the findings suggesting that facilities were "inadequate", with a danger to pedestrians and insufficient parking available.
-The region identified was already to be part of a slum clearance programme.
-Despite other sites being considered, the Stanley Road-Strand Road site was ultimately chosen due to it already needing significant redevelopment and it offered the best prospect for the creation of a new retail shopping centre, situated strategically close to a railway station and within easy access to the wider Merseyside region.
-Mr T. H. Pigot of the Bootle No 1 Objectors Association considered Linacre Lane to have been a more suitable location, but accepted that transport connections in the region were inadequate.
+During the 1960s, Bootle underwent a major regeneration, with the shopping centre expected to be a highlight of the redevelopment efforts.
+In October 1961, the town's development plan was approved, and the council granted permission for the compulsory purchase of property on Stanley Road.
+The council had previously appointed shopping consultants in 1956 to advise on the necessary improvements, with a particular focus on the Strand Road-Stanley Road area.
+The consultants found that facilities were "inadequate," with a danger to pedestrians and insufficient parking available.
+The area identified for redevelopment was already part of a slum clearance program.
+Despite considering other sites, the Stanley Road-Strand Road location was ultimately chosen due to its significant redevelopment needs and its potential to create a new retail shopping centre strategically located near a railway station and easily accessible to the wider Merseyside region.
+Mr T. H. Pigot of the Bootle No 1 Objectors Association believed that Linacre Lane would have been a more suitable location, but accepted that transport connections in the region were inadequate.